 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires our directors and executive officers, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership of our Common Stock and other equity securities.
 Such persons are also required to provide us with copies of all such reports filed with the SEC.
 Based solely upon the information supplied to us by these persons, we are required to report any known failure to file these reports within the specified period.
-To our knowledge, based solely upon a review of the Section 16(a) reports furnished to us and the written representations of these reporting persons, these persons complied with all filing requirements in a timely fashion for fiscal year 2023.
+To our knowledge, based solely upon a review of the Section 16(a) reports furnished to us and the written representations of these reporting persons, these persons complied with all filing requirements in a timely fashion for fiscal year 2024.

-PROPOSALS OF STOCKHOLDERS FOR 2025 ANNUAL MEETING
+PROPOSALS OF STOCKHOLDERS FOR 2026 ANNUAL MEETING

-Stockholders who wish to present proposals for inclusion in the proxy materials to be distributed in connection with next year's annual meeting must submit their proposals so that they are received at Denali's principal executive offices no later than December 19, 2024.
+Stockholders who wish to present proposals for inclusion in the proxy materials to be distributed in connection with next year's annual meeting must submit their proposals so that they are received at Denali's principal executive offices no later than December 18, 2025.
 Pursuant to the rules promulgated by the SEC, simply submitting a proposal does not guarantee that it will be included.

-In order to be properly brought before the 2025 annual meeting of stockholders, a stockholder's notice of a matter the stockholder wishes to present, or the person or persons the stockholder wishes to nominate as a director, must be delivered to the Secretary of Denali at its principal executive offices not less than 45 nor more than 75 days before the first anniversary of the date on which Denali first mailed its proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's annual meeting.
-As a result, any notice given by a stockholder pursuant to these provisions of our bylaws must be received no earlier than February 2, 2025, and no later than March 4, 2025, unless our annual meeting date occurs more than 30 days before or 60 days after May 31, 2024.
-In that case, we must receive proposals not earlier than the close of business on the 120th day prior to the date of the 2025 annual meeting and not later than the close of business on the later of the 90th day prior to the date of the annual meeting or the 10th day following the day on which we first make a public announcement of the date of the meeting.
+In order to be properly brought before the 2026 annual meeting of stockholders, a stockholder's notice of a matter the stockholder wishes to present, or the person or persons the stockholder wishes to nominate as a director, must be delivered to the Secretary of Denali at its principal executive offices not later than 5:00 p.m., Pacific time, on the 45th day nor earlier than 8:00 a.m., Pacific time, on the 75th day before the one-year anniversary of the date on which Denali first mailed its proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's annual meeting.
+As a result, any notice given by a stockholder pursuant to these provisions of our bylaws must be received no earlier than 8:00 a.m., Pacific time, on February 1, 2026, and no later than5:00 p.m., Pacific time, on March 3, 2026, unless our annual meeting date occurs more than 25 days before or after June 3, 2026.
+In that case, we must receive proposals not earlier than 8:00 a.m., Pacific time, on the 120th day prior to the date of the 2026 annual meeting and not later than 5:00 p.m., Pacific time, on the later of the 90th day prior to the date of the annual meeting or the 10th day following the day on which we first make a public announcement of the date of the meeting.